 8.1.
-When you register you must give the University your semester-time address (the address at which you will live during semesters) and a non-semester-time address (the address at which you will live during University break periods).
-These may be the same if, for example, you are commuting from home to undertake your studies or if you are remaining in accommodation during the breaks.
-Once you have registered, the University will provide you with a University email address.
-The University will use your semester-time address or your email address to send you communications during the semesters and your non-semester time address and University email address at all other times.
+When you register you must give the University your permanent home address and the address at which you will live during semesters.
+The University will use your semester-time address or your email address to send you communications during the semesters and your permanent home address and University email address at all other times.

-8.2.
+- 8.2.
 It is your responsibility to inform the University of any change to your contact details, whether permanent or temporary.
-If you are an undergraduate student or a taught postgraduate student, you must immediately notify your Learning and Teaching Service Hub of any changes using the address change facility on the student portal or by writing to your Hub.
-If you are a postgraduate research student, you must immediately notify the Postgraduate Research Service.

-8.3.
-In the case of undergraduate students and taught postgraduate students, you are deemed to have received all communications sent by the University within 48 hours of the communication being sent, whether that is by email or by post.

-8.4.
-In the case of postgraduate research students, you must comply with the notification requirements in the Code of Practice for Research Degree Students.

-8.5.
-This Regulation 8 applies to all students including those who are Students Interrupting Their Period of Study and those who are Suspended from Study (referred to in the University Disciplinary and Investigative Procedures and Powers as SS) or suspended from University Property (PP).

-8.6.
-If you are Suspended from Study and Excluded from University Property and Services a kind of suspension known as a SSEP - then you must give us a personal email address as your University email address will be closed.
+If you are an undergraduate student or a taught postgraduate student, you must immediately notify the Learning and Teaching Service of any changes using the address change facility on the student portal.
+If you are a postgraduate research student, you must immediately notify the Postgraduate Research Service. - 8.3.
+In the case of undergraduate students and taught postgraduate students, you are deemed to have received all communications sent by the University within 48 hours of the communication being sent, whether that is by email or by post. - 8.4.
+In the case of postgraduate research students, you must comply with the notification requirements in the Code of Practice for Research Degree Students. - 8.5.
+This Regulation 8 applies to all students including those who are Students Interrupting Their Period of Study and those who are Suspended from Study (referred to in the University Disciplinary and Investigative Procedures and Powers as SS) or suspended from University Property (PP). - 8.6.
+If you are Suspended from Study and Excluded from University Property and Services a kind of suspension known as a SSEP then you must give us a personal email address as your University email address will be closed.
 You are still deemed to have received all communications sent by the University within 48 hours of the communication being sent, whether that is by email or post, but we will use your personal email address instead of your University email address.